eda-ricercatore/sardegna-scala/notes/scala-notes.md

+Notes:
-Note that when programming languages are design, or being refined,
-	they may include syntactic sugar, syntactic salt, syntactic saccharin, and syntactic syrup (i.e., programming language features) to facilitate computer programming in a, or a set of, given programming paradigm(s) \cite{WikipediaContributors2017j,
++ When programming languages are designed, or being refined, they may include syntactic sugar, syntactic salt, syntactic saccharin, and syntactic syrup (i.e., programming language features) to facilitate computer programming in a, or a set of, given programming paradigm(s) \cite{WikipediaContributors2017j, WikipediaContributors2017v}.
-	WikipediaContributors2017v}.
++ Parallel computing and concurrent computing are distinct concepts, and paradigms, that tend to be conflated together.
+	Parallelism can exist without concurrency; e.g., bit-level parallelism.
+	Concurrency can exist without parallelism; e.g., multitasking by time-sharing on a single-core processor.
+	Parallel computing involves partitioning/decomposing a task into multiple similar subtasks that can be processed independently, such that the results of these subtasks can be merged/combined.
+	Concurrent programming involves processes that carry out different/unrelated tasks/processes, which need coordination
+	during execution via inter-process communication (IPC)
+	\cite{WikipediaContributors2017n}